A Grateful Death

 The Grim Reaper has turned into Cab Calloway, and he’s wearing a Black Gangster Zoot suit, replete with a black wide-brimmed hat, long chains, wide bow tie, and sporting some wickedly serious dancing shoes.

-He snaps his fingers at Bryan, and they start a cakewalk and singing together into the misty void…
+He snaps his fingers at Bryan, and they start a cakewalk and singing a brand new song as they disappear into the misty void…

 -Bryan Thompson 2020-2023